 Sphinxes and Reliefs of Southern Gate

-Originals of the reliefs and sphinxes are in Anatolian Civilizations Museum in Ankara.
+Most of the originals are in Anatolian Civilizations Museum in Ankara.

 Alacahöyük Hittite Dam